phaebaez/duke/docs/README.md

 Examples:

 * `todo n/study for midterms` +
 Returns a new *todo* with the description `study for midterms`.
-Displays the message `Togepi has found something and added it to her storage: [T] x study math Now you have x tasks in your list`.
+Displays the message `Togepi has found something and added it to her storage: [T] x study for midterms Now you have x tasks in your list`.

 ### Feature 2